carpentries-incubator/python-ecology-lesson/episodes/visualizing-matplotlib.md

 fig, axes = plt.subplots(nrows = 1, ncols = 2) # note the variable name is "axes" here rather than "axis" used above
 ```

-To increase the level of complexity and show the capabilities of Matplotlib, let's get two subplots into the figure.
-We'll use two columns and one row, so we'll use `fig, axes = plt.subplots(nrows = 1, ncols = 2)`.
 The `axes` object contains two objects, which correspond to the two sets of axes.
 We can access each of the objects inside `axes` using `axes[0]` and `axes[1]`.